iszczesniak/cpp/containers/index.md

 ## Emplace

 An element can be copied, moved, or *emplaced* into a container.
-Copying is needed when we want to need the source element.
+Copying is needed when we want to keep the source element intact.
 Moving is faster, and so prefered over copying, if the source won't be needed.

-Emplacing is the fastest: an element is created directly in a container.
-No copying or moving is needed.
-The element is created in-place, i.e., in the place (memory location) pointed out by the container, and not in a newly allocated memory at the heap.
+Emplacing is the fastest: an element is created directly in a container.  **No copying, no moving.** The element is created *in-place*, i.e., in the place (memory location) pointed out by the container, and not in a newly allocated memory at the heap.

 We emplace by calling an `emplace` function of a container.
-Some containers have other functions for emplacing, e.g., `std::list` has `emplace_front` to emplace at the front of the list.
+Containers have other functions for emplacing, e.g., `std::list` has `emplace_front` to emplace at the front of the list.

-The emplace functions take the arguments that are then passed (forwarded, technically speaking) to constructor of the element.
+An emplace function takes the arguments of an element constructor, and passes them (forwards, technically speaking) to the constructor when it's known where the element should be constructed.

 {% highlight c++ %}
 {% include_relative emplace.cc %}